JetSetIlly/Ivycel/README.md

 All Ivy expressions should work except the "special commands" and the `op` and `opdelete` commands.

-The GUI is written using [GIU](https://github.com/AllenDang/giu) which itself is based on [Dear Imgui](https://github.com/ocornut/imgui).
-At the moment, Ivycel has been repointed to my own fork which contains some important patches.
-These patches have been accepted by the main project but until they have been tagged the redirect remains in the go.mod file.
+The GUI is created using [GIU](https://github.com/AllenDang/giu) which itself is based on [Dear Imgui](https://github.com/ocornut/imgui).
+Unfortunatly, GIU has additional development requirements see [the 'install' instructions for GIU](https://github.com/AllenDang/giu?tab=readme-ov-file#install) for more information.

+Currently, the GUI code is entirely in the main.go file and definitely requires tidying and clarifying.

 ### Demonstration Videos